MontessoriMom.com Education

 Pink Tower and Counting

 This is a great math and reading activity.
-Also, the numbers are available in Spanish, French and English.
+The numbers are available in Spanish, French and English.

 Montessori was observant about how children learn to count.
 In our Montessori classroom we used the pink tower to teach linear counting.
 The smallest cube was one and the largest cube was ten.
 The difference in cube sizes makes it possible for a young child to see that each number gets bigger when they count the cubes from 1 to 10.
 Most preschool children can count (which is wonderful!), like memorizing a rhyme, but they don't always understand the value of the numbers.
 Using the pink tower puts together the concept of counting and value in an easy, tidy package.